gitter-lab/SINGE-supplemental/bioverlay.md

 We replaced Figure 2 with a more straightforward example for this gene that makes it more transparent how the regulators were selected.
 We select a varying number of regulators by varying lambda, the sparsity hyperparameter in the GLG regression test.
-The updated figure also shows the mean squared error on the insample cells that were used to fit the regression coefficients and the outsample cells that were dropped during the subsampling and can be used to assess the fit.
+The updated figure also shows the mean squared error on the insample cells that were used to fit the regression coefficients and the outsample cells that were dropped during the subsampling.
+These held out outsample cells can be used to assess the fit.
-This indicates that the regression does not overfit at the highlighted sparsity levels.
+This indicates that the GLG regression does not overfit at the highlighted sparsity levels.

 > Page 7: Given that SCINGE is tuned to the Matsumoto et. al. data, how should we interpret the comparisons with other methods?